Faculty of Letters

 Department of English Linguistics and Literature

 This Department offers a curriculum that covers three fields of study: British Literature, American Literature and English Linguistics.
 Students entering this Department can, according to their own interests, pursue any one of the three fields.
-British and American Literature is studied mainly in seminar-style classes, supported by general introductions to literary theory and the literary histories of Britain and America, while English linguistics is approached through a general introduction to the field, followed up by courses in such subjects as phonology, syntax, semantics, pragmatics and sociolinguistics, providing a diversity of academic approaches.
+British and American Literature are studied mainly in seminar-style classes, supported by general introductions to literary theory and the literary histories of Britain and America, while English linguistics is approached through a general introduction to the field, followed up by courses in such subjects as phonology, syntax, semantics, pragmatics and sociolinguistics, providing a diversity of academic approaches.
 The students' four years as undergraduates reach their climax in their senior seminars, in which small groups of students study subjects of their own interest, and in so doing prepare their graduation theses and learn the basics of academic research and writing.

 Department of American and British Cultural Studies

 This Department offers interdisciplinary studies in American and British culture, as well as cultural studies of other English-speaking areas.
 Topics covered in lectures include but are not restricted to: cultural studies, comparative cultural studies, aesthetics, environmental philosophy, ecocriticism, culture of food and drink, art history, representation and culture, African American studies, film studies, history of ideas, British literature, postcolonial criticism, gender and sexuality studies, body culture studies and educational sociology.
-Having faculty from diverse natioralities and backgrounds, the Department seeks not only to develop students' English proficiency but also allows them to immerse in a truly international learning environment.
-In addition, our lectures and seminars are designed to help students improve their critical thinking and presentation skills through discussions and presentations of reseach outcomes.
+Having faculty from diverse natioralities and backgrounds, the Department not only seeks to develop students' English proficiency but also allows them to immerse in a truly international learning environment.
+In addition, our lectures and seminars are designed to help students improve their critical thinking and communication skills through discussions and presentations of reseach findings.
 The interactive learning process will prepare shudents for employment in a range of professions.

 Department of Japanese Language and Literature